wp-cli/handbook/commands/plugin/verify-checksums.md

 [\--insecure]
 : Retry downloads without certificate validation if TLS handshake fails.
 Note: This makes the request vulnerable to a MITM attack.

+[\--exclude=&lt;name&gt;]
+: Comma separated list of plugin names that should be excluded from verifying.

 ### EXAMPLES

     # Verify the checksums of all installed plugins